awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.RMAN.md

 When backing up archived redo logs or performing a full or incremental backup that includes archived redo logs, redo log retention must be set to a nonzero value\.
 For more information, see [Retaining Archived Redo Logs](Appendix.Oracle.CommonDBATasks.Log.md#Appendix.Oracle.CommonDBATasks.RetainRedoLogs)\.

 **Note**
 For backing up and restoring to another Amazon RDS for Oracle DB instance, you can continue to use the Amazon RDS backup and restore features\.
-For more information, see [Backing Up and Restoring Amazon RDS DB Instances](CHAP_CommonTasks.BackupRestore.md)
+For more information, see [Backing Up and Restoring an Amazon RDS DB Instance](CHAP_CommonTasks.BackupRestore.md)
 Currently, RMAN restore isn't supported for Amazon RDS for Oracle DB instances\.

 **Topics**